These financial considerations can help set you up for success.

-Keep in mind that many plans require that you be employed on the last day of the plan year to get employer contributions for that year, even once you are vested.
+Keep in mind that some plans require that you be employed on the last day of the plan year to get employer contributions for that year, even once you are vested.
 You may want to wait until after the plan year ends before you terminate employment so you don’t lose those contributions.

-2. Manage your health insurance.
+3. Manage your health insurance.
 If you don’t already have a new position lined up or if your new employer’s health plan has a waiting period, figure out where you will get coverage to fill the gap.

 If your current company has 20 or more full-time employees, you’ll be able to keep your current plan for 18 to 36 months after you stop working under the Consolidated Omnibus Budget Reconciliation Act (COBRA).
 (The length of time depends on a variety of factors.)
-Keep in mind that you’ll likely have to pay a lot more because you will pay both your share of the premium and what your employer used to pay.
+You’ll likely have to pay more because you will pay both your share of the premium and what your employer used to pay.
 If that’s the case, you may want to compare costs to coverage available on the government’s health insurance marketplace.

 Another thing to consider is that if you live in a state with a health insurance mandate and you do not purchase coverage, you may have a tax penalty (depending on your income).